 You can also access our department via Accident and Emergency or as an emergency referral from their GP.

 Where will I stay?

-Many of our patients come to Accident and Emergency and once stabilised are transferred to one of our medical wards, or the Coronary Care Unit.
+Many of our patients come to the Urgent and Emergency Care Centre (UECC) and once stabilised are transferred to one of our medical wards, or the Coronary Care Unit.